Powerlearnproject/se-day1-assignment-fattyolaojo444github/README.md

 Customer-Centric Projects: Projects where continuous user feedback is essential, such as mobile app development, SaaS products, or digital marketing campaigns.
 Time-Sensitive Projects: When there is a need to deliver a minimum viable product (MVP) quickly and then iterate based on user feedback.
 Comparison Summary
 Aspect	                    Waterfall                             Agile
 Approach	              Linear and sequential                	Iterative and incremental Flexibility	              Low, changes are costly	             High, can adapt to changes easily Customer  Involvement	Limited during development	High,      continuous feedback Documentation	       Extensive and detailed upfront	Minimal, evolves with the project Risk Management	   Risks identified and managed early	  Risks managed continuously Progress Measurement	Phase completion	Working software delivered incrementally

-Examples of Appropriate Scenarios
+Examples of Appropriate Scenario
 Waterfall Example: A government contract for developing a compliance-driven system where all requirements must be documented and approved upfront with minimal changes expected.

 Agile Example: A startup developing a new mobile app where user needs are still being discovered, and rapid iterations based on feedback are crucial for success